COMODIN-group/mirrorNAO/README.md

 # mirrorNAO

-Software to record and process different settings of Action Observation + Motor Imagery with the NAO robot.
+Software to record and process the EEG from different settings of Action Observation + Motor Imagery with the NAO robot.

 - recording_python – Python program and required modules for EEG recording with g.tec Unicorn Hybrid Black.
 - processing_matlab – Matlab scripts for EEG pre-processing and feature extraction.